-Students enrolled in a course under the College's Dual Enrollment policy are not eligible for Federal Financial Aid assistance.
+Students enrolled in a course under the college's Dual Enrollment Policy are not eligible for Federal Financial Aid assistance.
 As such, they must pay all college tuition and matriculation fees assessed to regular students.

-Dual Enrollment does not constitute admission to the College of Micronesia-FSM.
-Dual Enrollment students must follow the policy and procedures for regular admission to obtain fulltime admission to the College subsequent to graduation from high school.
+Dual Enrollment does not constitute admission to the college.
+Dual Enrollment students must follow the policy and procedures for regular admission to obtain full-time admission to the college subsequent to graduation from high school.
+Students must submit:

-Students must submit (a) a completed College of Micronesia-FSM Application for Dual Enrollment to the Office of Admissions, Records and Retention; (b) a recommendation letter from the principal or designee, or the director of a college program working with high school seniors; (c) proof of paying the admission fee; and (d) a high school transcript that verifies criteria one and two above.
-The information must be submitted together as one packet.
+- A completed COM-FSM Application for Dual Enrollment to the college's OARR; - A recommendation letter from the principal or his/her designee, or the director of a college program working with high school seniors: - Proof of paying the admission fee; and - Official high school transcript.

+All of the above must be submitted together as one packet.